nriddiford/cnvPlotteR/README.md

 ```
 ## Plot Control Freec normalised CNs

 The function `freecPlot` will plot all CNs for for all chromosomes (if using a non-Drosophila genome the variables `chroms` and `autosomes` should be adjusted accordingly).
-Sub-clonaly CNs are highlighted too.
+Sub-clonal CNs are highlighted too.

 ```{R}